Written by Divinity Nutra, Updated on February 12, 2023

 Elderberry’s polyphenol-rich composition may have something to do with this.
 These phytochemicals have always managed to score well in the framework of bodily functions.
 Flavonoids, in particular, are infamous for their beneficial chemical properties.

 Another 2016 study takes up this discussion, but with particular reference to elderberry.
 Once again, positive results are concluded, not only for blood pressure but also for reducing oxidative stress and inflammation.
-This is a similar result to what we’ve seen in the past with other natural anti-inflammatories such as turmeric.
-(5)
+This is a similar result to what we’ve seen in the past with other natural anti-inflammatories such as a turmeric supplement.

 This argument is further reinforced by a 2018 piece from the Public Health Emergency Collection.